 - After that go to the about: flags and turn off the experimental feature.

-- chrome disable 3d acceleration
+- chrome disable hardware acceleration

-- chrome disable gpu process
+- chrome disable gpu

 - disable hardware acceleration chrome